naryand/naryand/README.md

 ## Hi there 👋

-I'm a 4th year Computing Science student at SFU, and a previous intern at Citibank and NETINT.
+Software Engineer at Citibank, graduated Computing Science student at SFU, previously a Software Engineer Intern at Citibank and NETINT Technologies.
 I’m interested in systems programming, distributed systems, embedded systems, web backend, as well as being an advocate for the Rust programming language.

 ### Contact me on
 [**Discord**](https://discordapp.com/users/134013364929036288)<br/>